-Ulcerative colitis is a common condition of the colon that affects approximately 600,000 people in the United States.
-Ulcerative colitis usually affects young adults (patients in their 20's and 30's) but can affect children and older adults as well.
-The cause of ulcerative colitis is not known; however, most experts agree that genetics (traits passed on from your parents), the environment, and the patient's immune system (cells that fight off infection) play an important role in the disease.
-Common symptoms of ulcerative colitis include:
+Ulcerative colitis is a common condition of the colon that affects approximately 700,000 people in the United States.
+Ulcerative colitis usually affects young adults (patients in their 20s and 30s), but can affect children and older adults as well.

 Many different tests are used to diagnosis patients with ulcerative colitis.
-Although blood tests are usually ordered, these alone cannot diagnosis ulcerative colitis without further testing.
-Blood tests often reveal that inflammation is present in the body.
-Frequently, patients can have low blood counts (“anemia”) because of bleeding from ulcerative colitis.
-Some special blood tests are now offered that can help make an accurate diagnosis.
+Patients are given a complete history and physical exam.
+Although blood tests are required, these alone cannot diagnosis ulcerative colitis.
 A colonoscopy is required to confirm the diagnosis of ulcerative colitis.

 For more information about our services or treatment options or to refer a patient to the IBD Program, please call 410-706-3387.

 This page was last updated: November 18, 2014